4 Facts About Liberty Statue In Paris That You Must Know

 There are three Liberty reproductions; a bronze duplicate of a sister who was dismembered as a model in New York was placed outside the museum in the Jardin du Luxembourg and is now shown in the Musée d’Orsay’s foyer.

 The Statue of Liberty symbolizes liberty and freedom for all.
-In exchange for a lesser statue that Paris gave to France in 1889, France gave the people of New York the statue of liberty in 1886.
+France gave the people of New York the Statue of Liberty in 1886.
+In exchange, the American Community in Paris gifted a miniature Liberty Statue to France in 1889.
 It resulted in a stronger friendship between the two countries.

-For a total of $5000, the pedestal and statue were constructed.
-That would be worth more than $10,000,000 in today’s currency.
+The pedestal and statue were constructed for a total of $250,000.
+That would be worth more than $5.4 million in today’s currency.
 The Americans paid for the pedestal during a standoff, while the French supported fundraising to erect the statue.

 Since 1801, the federal government has controlled Liberty Island (an artificial island) as a military outpost.
 Now, as a national landmark, together with France’s ownership of the Statue of Liberty.